Vectors and Circles: CISL and EMPAC

 IBM and Rensselaer launched the Cognitive and Immersive Systems Laboratory (CISL) as part of the IBM Cognitive_ColloquiumNY, which was held at EMPAC on November 18, 2015.
 The name of the laboratory indicates the convergence of a major research enterprise in cognitive computing with what is unique about EMPAC.

-Hui Su, the new director of CISL, and EMPAC director Johannes Goebel come from two ends of a wide-ranging spectrum.
+Hui Su, the director of CISL, and EMPAC director Johannes Goebel come from two ends of a wide-ranging spectrum.
 Su is the former director of the IBM Research Lab in Cambridge, MA, and holds expertise in multiple areas ranging from Human Computer Interaction, Cloud Computing, Visual Analytics, and Neural Network Algorithms for Image Recognition.
 Goebel, during his long career in the arts (with and without the “high-tech”), has been responsible for the programmatic, technical, and functional design of EMPAC.
-In this initial phase of CISL, the two have lively ongoing discussions as to where and how computing and the human condition meet.
+In this initial phase of CISL, the two had lively ongoing discussions as to where and how computing and the human condition meet.

 This conversation was meant to open the public discussion around these topics and create a fruitful atmosphere for exchange on science and art from many different perspectives.